usman-dev56/AI-Notes-Analyzer-Smart-Notes-with-AI/README.md

 This repository contains the Frontend of the project.
 The Backend will be added soon.

-#Features
+*Features
-#Notes Management
+*Notes Management

-Create, edit, delete notes
+-Create, edit, delete notes

-Organize notes into categories
+-Organize notes into categories

-Auto-save

-Markdown support (optional)
+-Auto-save

-AI-Powered Tools
+# **AI-Powered Tools

 For each note, the AI can: